 Now in its 35th year, Small Works on Paper is a juried visual art exhibition that showcases 2-D artwork no larger than 18 x 24 inches by Arkansas artists who are members of the Arkansas Artist Registry.
-The Arkansas Artist Registry is an online gallery showcasing the artwork of Arkansas artists.
+The Arkansas Artist Registry is a free service provided to the visual arts community.
+Visual artists may post contact information, a link to their website and display up to 10 images of their work.
 Membership to the Arkansas Artist Registry is free and open to all Arkansas artists.
 Current Arkansas Arts Council advisory board members, staff of the Department of Arkansas Parks, Heritage and Tourism and members of their immediate families are not eligible.

 The Small Works on Paper exhibition travels to up to 10 venues throughout the state in a yearlong show, offering Arkansas artists an extraordinary opportunity to showcase their artwork to patrons all over the state.
 An out-of-state juror selects a maximum of 40 pieces of artwork to tour with the exhibition.

 2023 Submissions open June 1 and close July 22, 2022.

 SWOP is open to current members of the Arkansas Artist Registry.
 (Non-members submitting an entry are required to join the Registry at time of entry.

 The Arkansas Artist Registry is free and open to all visual artists who are Arkansas residents ages 18 and up.
 It is a unique and valuable online visual arts resource designed to promote and market Arkansas art.
 Every year, an out-of-state juror selects works from the Registry for Small Works on Paper.
 A maximum of 40 works may be selected.

 Up to $2,000 will be available for juror selected awards.
 Selected works will become part of the SWOP permanent collection.